trek-view/gopro2gsv/README.md

 Now select "Create credentials" > "OAuth client ID"

-Select Application type as "Web Application".
+Select Application type as "Desktop Application".

-The call back URL (redirect URI's) should be set to XXXX

-Enter a name for the credentials.
-This is helpful for tracking who these credentials are for.
+Enter a name for the credentials (e.g. `gopro2gsv`.
+This is helpful for tracking what these credentials are for.

 If everything is successful, Google will generate a client ID and client secret.
 Make a note of these.